Academic Life

 The Creative Arts

 The Lewis Center for the Arts is the academic unit comprising the programs in creative writing, dance, theater and music theater, visual arts and the Princeton Atelier.
-Over a quarter of undergraduates are enrolled in one or more of the 150-plus courses offered each year along with workshops and classes by world-renowned guest artists.
+Over a quarter of undergraduates are enrolled in one or more of the 150-plus courses offered each year.
+Studio courses focusing on hands-on artmaking are offered alongside courses in history and theory.
+In addition, students can participate in the arts co-curricularly through non-credit classes, performing in theater and dance productions, or participating in one of many workshops and masterclasses by world-renowned guest artists.
 Lewis Center courses welcome those exploring the arts for the first time, as well as experienced artists planning a career in the arts, in an inclusive community of practice.
 Work is shared with the wider community through more than 120 public arts events presented annually, most free, attracting over 25,000 audience members.
-Students may minor in creative writing, dance, theater and music theater, and visual arts.
+Students may minor in creative writing, dance, theater and music theater, and visual arts through the Lewis Center.

 The Princeton Atelier.
 The Princeton Atelier brings together professional artists from different disciplines to create new work in the context of a semester-long course.